 Important checkpoints and transition points

-G1 checkpoint: A cell division checkpoint during the G1 phase that restricts entry into the synthesis (S) phase.
+- Definition: a cell division checkpoint during the G1 phase that restricts entry into the S phase

 - Controls the cell's nuclear-cytoplasmic ratio, sufficient nutrient levels, and DNA damage